dOrgTech/compound-sdk/README.md

   <img src="./docs/wrapper-architecture.png" width="60%"/>
 </p>

-First, we apply the IoC principle by making the Main class dependent of an interface, this way, if this class is changed, the dependent class of it wont be changed.
+First, we apply the IoC principle by making the Main class dependent of an interface.
+This way, if this class is changed, its dependent class won't be changed.

-Main class has the core functionalities of the SDK, which are, `getContract`, `callTx` and `sendTx`; also, it has the capacity to retrieve the information of the contracts dinamically, making a request to the [Compound repository](https://github.com/compound-finance/compound-protocol/tree/master/networks), this way we make sure that the latest ABI and address are retrieved and the library keeps updated without the need of changing the code.
+**Main class** contains the SDK's core functionalities: `getContract`, `callTx` and `sendTx`.
+It can also retrieve info from contracts dynamically, making a request to the [Compound repository](https://github.com/compound-finance/compound-protocol/tree/master/networks).
+This way, the latest ABI and address are retrieved and the library keeps up-to-date without the need to change the code.

-Utils file allow the user to use every method of the Ether.js library in any way he wants
+**Utils file** allows the developer to use every method of the Ether.js library in any way.

-Types file is the only one that interacts directly with Ether.js - This faciliates the debuging/change of the library regarding the interaction with blockchain modules
+**Types file** is the only piece that interacts directly with Ether.js.
+This faciliates the debuging/change of the library regarding the interaction with blockchain modules.

-Then, there's the controllers modules, these allows the developer to interact with the Governor Alpha and Comp contracts:
+Lastly, the **controllers modules** allow the developer to interact with the Governor Alpha and Comp contracts:

 <p float="center">
   <img src="./docs/controller-architecture.png" width="60%"/>
 </p>

-The developer can interact with every method of the contract once the SDK has been initalized with the expected params
+The developer can interact with every method of the contract once the SDK has been initalized with the expected params.

 ## Usage